RSlanjouw/Scientific-Computing/Assignment1/README.md

 Bonus - SEE K

 ### Folder and file structure
-The files are seprated in three folders whereby the 1.1 and 1.2-1.6 contain the seprate python files and the other folders notebooks for mostly experimentating and some results.
+The files are seprated in four folders whereby the 1.1 and 1.2-1.6 contain seprate python files and the other folders notebooks mostly forr  experimentating and some of the results.
 Each plot file first does a test or the data is saved in the ./data folder and if not runs the code to generate the data.

 ### Comments